dapr-sandbox/components-dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-advanced/dotnet-application-environment.md

 ---
 type: docs
-title: "Application Environment of a .NET Dapr Pluggable Component"
+title: "Application Environment of a .NET Dapr pluggable component"
 linkTitle: "Application environment"
 weight: 1000
-description: How to configure the environment of a .NET Pluggable Component
+description: How to configure the environment of a .NET pluggable component
 no_list: true
 is_preview: true
 ---

-A .NET Dapr Pluggable Component application can be configured, i.e. for dependency injection, logging, and configuration values, in a manner similar to ASP.NET applications.
-The `DaprPluggableComponentsApplcation` exposes a similar set of configuration properties to that exposed by `WebApplicationBuilder`.
+A .NET Dapr pluggable component application can be configured for dependency injection, logging, and configuration values similarly to ASP.NET applications.
+The `DaprPluggableComponentsApplication` exposes a similar set of configuration properties to that exposed by `WebApplicationBuilder`.

-## Dependency Injection
+## Dependency injection

-Components registered with services can participate in dependency injection; arguments in the components constructor will be injected during creation, assuming those types themselves have been registered with the application, which can be done through the `IServiceCollection` exposed by `DaprPluggableComponentsApplication`.
+Components registered with services can participate in dependency injection.
+Arguments in the components constructor will be injected during creation, assuming those types have been registered with the application.
+You can register them through the `IServiceCollection` exposed by `DaprPluggableComponentsApplication`.

 ```csharp
 var app = DaprPluggableComponentsApplication.Create();